-Quickly we discovered something terribly wrong.
-This new instructor was not up to par.
-To speak plainly, he was a disaster.
+We quickly hit a wall in the person of a new instructor.
+He was not up to par.
+In fact, he was a disaster.
 In the interest of pulling this bandage off quickly, he was a drunk who often taught us the same ill-thought-out lessons from previous days in the same clothes he had worn the previous day which had apparently been slept in.
 He was progressively less-well bathed and increasingly surly as we began to act out our disrespect.
 In this, I take full responsibility for my conduct.
 We, no scratch that – “I” verbally mocked him and took less and less interest in his class and instead began studying the textbook in preparation for his tests.
 I was rude and dismissive of his efforts.
 I had become used to great professors and my own ability to work with them.
-I’m embarrassed now to admit how poorly I treated him and certainly did not lift a finger to help him succeed.
+I’m embarrassed now to admit how poorly I treated him and certainly did nothing to help him succeed.

 My buddies and I had grown pretty arrogant and looking back, I don’t know why I thought that the next part of this story would be any different, but his payback arrived, as you might expect, in our grades for his class.

 “You too?”
 I asked.
 His face said all that was needed, but he actually exclaimed something I won’t repeat here and got up to compare with other friends.
 He reported back to me later that many of us got what the drunk thought was our just rewards.
 It seems that rather than grade our academics, he graded us on our conduct.
-So, by that measure, I deserved some of that awful ‘D’.
+I was humbled to realize that by that measure, I deserved some of that awful ‘D’.

 Then my stewing started.
 I did not pay Heald to grade my conduct – which had been disrespectful.
-I paid them to teach me FCC technologies and at this, the school and this instructor had failed me and pretty much everyone in the class.
+I paid them to teach me FCC technologies and at this, the school and this instructor had failed us.
 Whatever we learned about FCC licensing, we taught ourselves.

-By this time, my favorite professor, Mr. Donovan, had been promoted to Academic Dean and had a glass walled office just off from our lab.
+However, by this time, my favorite professor, Mr. Donovan, had been promoted to Academic Dean and had a glass walled office just off from our lab.
 So the thought came to me – could I plead my situation to him?
 He knew me.
 He knew the quality of my work.
-This grade was going to follow me to potential employers and a ‘D’… even in high school, I rarely got one of those, and the insult of getting one here at the school I loved was so unjust.
+This grade was going to follow me to potential employers and a ‘D’, even in high school, I rarely got one of those.
+The insult of getting one here at the school I loved was so painful.

-I dreaded asking for better consideration.
-In those days, I was much more comfortable depending on my playful audaciousness, so I gathered my courage and that embarrassment of a report card, walked into Mr. Donovan’s office and plopped down in the chair facing him.
-He was just finishing up a phone call and gave me a mock look of distrust from beneath his glasses.
+I considered asking for better consideration.
+In those days, I was much more comfortable depending on my playful audaciousness, but nothing would change unless I acted so I gathered my courage and that embarrassment of a report card, walked into Mr. Donovan’s office and plopped down in the chair facing him.
+He was on the phone and gave me a exaggerated look of distrust from beneath his glasses.

-He finished his call and turned to me to say in his playful voice of authority, just like the days when he was my instructor all day, “Okay Wilson – What do you want?”
-Now, I’m thinking, does he know what just happened to a bunch of his students?
-I paused long enough to rethink what I planned on doing, but decided, that it really was my best play.
-I could explain and give details if needed, but short and sweet for Mr. Donovan was the shortest route to success, so I plunged on.
+He finished his call and turned to me to say in his over-bearing voice of authority, just like the days when he was my instructor all day, “Okay Wilson – What do you want?”
+Now, I’m thinking, does he know what just happened to a bunch of his previous students?
+I paused long enough to rethink what I planned on saying but decided that it really was my best play.
+I could explain and give details if asked, but short and sweet for Mr. Donovan was the surest route to success, so I plunged on.

 I placed my report card, face up before me and pushed it forward so he could easily read it all in one sweep.
 As he processed a page full of familiar ‘As’ and that one hideous ‘D’, I answered him.
 “See that ‘D’?”

 His chin did this lock-and-load motion that we all knew so well and said, “Yes.
 What of it?”
-His eyes didn’t leave my report card.
-He was thinking through the story it told.
+His eyes didn’t leave my report card and I could see his thoughts processing.

-Trying to use the correct balance in my voice between slight playfulness reminiscent of how we related in his classes and a grave concern for how unfair that grade was, I finished my argument, “It was supposed to be a ‘B’.”
+Trying to use the correct balance in my voice between serious and playfully cocky, reminiscent of how we related in his classes and a grave concern for how unfair that grade was, I finished my argument, “It was supposed to be a ‘B’.”
 I had previously decided against asking for an ‘A’ knowing I deserved something for my conduct.

-And that was it.
-No lecture, no “Let me make sure your understand certain things” discussion because he knew me well enough to know it was not needed.
-I picked up my card, thanked him and noted a wry smile on his face.
-He did know what had happened in that class.
+And that was it; no lecture, no “Let me make sure you understand certain things” discussion because he knew me well enough to know it was not needed.
+I picked up my card, thanked him and noted a wry smile on his face, he does know what happened in that class.

 When I returned to the lab, I sat down with my friend.
 “Where did you run off to?” he asked.